 Overall Customer Score 4.45 1 Claims Process 3.90 4 Customer Service 4.20 4 Digital Experience 4.80 1 Overall Satisfaction 4.40 2 Policy Management 4.30 1 Recommend to Others 4.80 1 Renewal Likelihood 4.60 1 NEXT offers comprehensive general liability coverage with customizable limits.
 It provides coverage options for over 1,300 business types, including automatic coverage for completed operations and personal injury protection.

-While NEXT excludes coverage for independent contractors and business interruption, businesses can bundle policies for broader protection and potential savings.
+While NEXT excludes coverage for independent contractors and business interruption, businesses can bundle policies for broader financial protection and potential savings.

-Average Monthly Premium
+Average Monthly General Liability Premium

 - pros

-Backed by A+ AM Best rating
+Strong A+ AM Best rating demonstrates financial strength

 Cheapest General Liability Insurance Companies in South Dakota